 You need a business license to operate a business in Coos Bay

 Business licenses are required for any business doing work within the city limits of Coos Bay or with another business or person who is within the city limits of Coos Bay.
 Requirements for business licenses are detailed in the Municipal Code Title 5.
 Business licenses are issued for each calendar year and must be renewed annually.
 Renewal notices are typically mailed out at the end of November; payment is due by January 1st.

 Call the Public Works and Community Development Department at 541-269-8918 for more information.

 To operate a business from a home within the city limits, you will need a Home Occupation permit in addition to a Business License.
 The City’s Municipal Code, Chapter 17.260, describes the requirements for a Home Occupation.
 If your home is not within the city limits, you just need a standard Business License.

-Download and complete both sides of the Home Occupation Permit Application (which is also a Business License application), then submit it to the Community Development Department.
+Download and complete both sides of the Home Occupation Permit Application (which is also a Business License application), then submit it to the Public Works and Community Development Department.
 If you do not own the home, you will need written permission from the property owner to conduct your business from the premises.
 The application will be reviewed by our staff to make sure that the proposed business fits the requirements for a Home Occupation and does not infringe upon the rights of other residents or alter the residential character of the area.
 The Home Occupation Permit is a one-time process and the business license is renewed annually thereafter.